Randy Moss: 1998 NFL draft

 Moss skipped his junior and senior seasons at Marshall and entered the NFL Draft.
 He did not attend the NFL Combine, opting instead for an individual workout at Marshall's pro day.
 After the pro day was complete, Marshall head coach Bob Pruett informed the media that Moss had run two 40 yard sprints which timed at 4.24 and 4.28 by scouts' hand timers.
 Moss also posted a vertical leap of 47 inches.
 Numerous teams had scouts on hand with many noting the work-out was jaw dropping, with one Cowboys scout naming Moss the "most gifted prospect in football history".

 During the 1998 NFL draft, Moss, who was projected as a high first-round pick, was taken by the Minnesota Vikings with the 21st overall pick after a number of NFL clubs—even those in need of a WR—were concerned with Moss's well-documented legal problems.
 Before the draft Moss was quoted as saying teams that passed on him "will regret it once they see what kind of a player I am and what kind of guy I really am."
 The team most often cited for passing on Moss is the Dallas Cowboys.
 Moss grew up a Cowboys fan and wanted to play for the Cowboys.
 The Cowboys wanted Moss, but because of many off-field incidents of their own, team owner and GM Jerry Jones did not feel the team could draft Moss.
 Moss felt that the Cowboys lied to him because they had told him they would draft him.
 On draft day, Dallas went so far as to have a scout in Charleston, West Virginia, the same town where Moss and his mother were watching the draft.
 Dallas star receiver Michael Irvin even called to apologize to Moss, because Irvin's own off-field problems were a main reason Moss was not drafted by Dallas.
-After the draft, Moss made a point of beating the Cowboys any time he faced them, getting his first opportunity to do so in Week 13 of his rookie season.
-In a game held at Texas Stadium, Moss torched Dallas with a 163-yard, 3-receptions for 3-touchdowns performance.
+After the draft, Moss made a point of beating the Cowboys any time he faced them.

 After the draft, Moss signed a 4-year, $4.5 million contract that included an additional $4 million in bonuses and incentives.
 As part of the deal, he received a $2 million signing bonus.
 Moss originally wore #18 in training camp (a number he would eventually wear for Oakland) but switched to the more conventional #84 before the regular season began.